itakigawa/grasp/README.md

 ## Input Format

-Molecular graphs need to be encoded in [DFS code](HowToReadDFSCode.txt).
+Subraph patterns are encoded in [DFS code](HowToReadDFSCode.txt).
 See the gSpan paper for the detail.

 - Yan X, Han J, gSpan: Graph-Based Substructure Pattern Mining.
 Proc.
 2002 of Int.
 Conf. on Data Mining (ICDM'02).